Home / 5G / Protocols / PHY / PRACH

 Main specs 3GPP TS 38.211, 38.213, 38.321, 38.331

-Main concepts Preamble, PRACH occasion, random access, timing alignment, 2-step and 4-step access
+Main concepts Preamble, PRACH occasion, beam association, timing alignment, 4-step RA, 2-step RA

-Why it matters PRACH is the radio entry path that lets the UE begin initial access, request uplink resources, and move toward connected signaling
+Why it matters PRACH is the radio entry path that lets the UE begin initial access, request uplink entry, and move toward timing alignment and later signaling

 5G NR PRACH access chain showing SSB and PBCH readiness, preamble transmission, access response, and setup path